f5devcentral/f5-agility-labs-nginx/docs/class14/module3/module3.rst

 1. In a new Firefox tab, enter **nginx.f5demos.com**, which is the hostname of the NGINX server.

-   You will see a generic **Welcome to NGINX** page.
+   You will see a generic **Welcome to nginx** page.

    .. image:: ../images/image-welcome-nginx.png

    NGINX (**nginx.f5demos.com**) has not been configured to proxy traffic to any of our applications, and it is configured as a basic web server by default.

 2. In the left navigation, click **Templates**.